Run Cold, Run Dark

 Space really sucks.
 The whole universe wants you dead.
 So what did we do about it?

-in the grand scheme of things, and it's not by lack of trying -- pretty much all medical techniques, with the notable exception of full genetic engineering (the voluntary creation of human subspecies remains a touchy and complex political topic) have been mobilised to solve the plight of spacers.
+Not much, in the grand scheme of things, and it's not by lack of trying — just about all medical techniques, with the notable exception of full genetic engineering (the voluntary creation of human subspecies remains a touchy and complex political topic) have been mobilised to try to solve the plight of spacers.
 With the hindsight of two centuries of continued space presence, modern technology has managed to mitigate the most grievous impacts somewhat.
 After all, most spacers live long and fulfilling lives, their life expectancy in good health is only slightly below average (115 years instead of 121 for the terrestrial human cohort) and, odd skin colours notwithstanding, they look broadly human.
-Radiation proved to be less of a problem than anticipated, and modern treatments are very good at handling cancer, especially in the preventative phase.
+Radiation turned out to be less of a problem than anticipated, and modern treatments are superb at handling cancer, especially in the preventative phase.
 We can replace eyes.
 We can fix gut microbiomes.
 We can put spacers in centrifugal gravity stations so they give birth without complications.
 We can handle zero-g traumatic injuries with enough training and dedicated equipment.
 We can, broadly speaking, alleviate the murderous desires of space.

 We don't live in space, concludes Vangelis, not really.
 We live alongside it.
 Because while it's beautiful and full of wonders, it still wants to kill us.